 Feed-In Tariff – UK Government’s Clean Energy Cashback Scheme

-As of April 1 2010, homeowners and communities who generate their own electricity from renewable or low carbon sources such as solar photovoltaic panels, domestic wind turbines and micro CHP boilers such as the Baxi Ecogen can receive regular payments from energy suppliers under the new Clean Energy Cashback Scheme, also known as Feed-in Tariffs (FITs).
+As of April 1 2010, homeowners and communities who generate their own electricity from renewable or low carbon sources such as solar photovoltaic panels, domestic wind turbines and micro CHP boilers such as the Baxi Ecogen can receive regular payments under the Feed-in Tariff scheme (FITs).

-The scheme, announced back in February by former Energy and Climate Change Secretary Ed Miliband, means any property owner with a qualifying renewable energy installation is entitled to claim payment for the electricity they produce, even if they use the energy themselves.
+The scheme means any property owner with a qualifying renewable energy installation is entitled to claim payment for the electricity they produce, even if they use the energy themselves.

 The benefits of the scheme are three fold.
 If you do qualify for the scheme you receive an initial payment for every kilowatt hour (kWh) generated (Generation tariff) and an additional payment for every kWh you export to the grid (Export tariff).
 And there is also an additional avoided cost benefit for usage of electricity onsite as it will reduce your bills.

 The tariffs will cover anaerobic digestion, micro hydro, wind turbines and solar photovoltaic panels and aims to provide a return on initial investment in Microgeneration technology.
 Payments will span for 20 years for solar PV and all other eligible technologies.
 And a number of micro-combined heat and power (Baxi Ecogen micro CHP) installations also qualify for the feed-in tariffs with payment for 10 years.
 Electricity and gas regulator for the UK, Ofgem, manage the tariff but it is up to the electricity supplier to pay for the generation tariff.

 On the launch of the Clean Energy Cashback Scheme, Miliband said: “The feed-in tariff will change the way householders and communities think about their future energy needs, making the payback for investment far shorter than in the past”.